 The policy may or may not cover replacing kitchens and bathrooms when building code changes make this mandatory or plumbing problems make it necessary.
 You want landlord insurance policies that cover everything you want it to.
 It’s worth researching and finding a provider that meets all of those needs.
 You can use sites such as Compare My Insurance to find insurance that covers everything you want it to and make the job easier.
 You can find the balance between cover and price.

 Landlord insurance protects the landlord’s investment, the property.
-Landlord insurance is a wise investment if you’re a landlord, but it may be mandatory if you have a mortgage against the rental property.
+It is a wise investment if you’re a landlord, but it may be mandatory if you have a mortgage against the rental property.